Stainless steel is a popular material used in various industries due to its durability, resistance to corrosion, and sleek appearance.

-Generally speaking, if chromium content in 10.5%, the stainless steel is not easy to rust.
+Generally, if the chromium content is 10.5%, the stainless steel is less likely to rust.

-The smelting process of stainless steel can also affect the corrosion resistance of stainless steel.
+The manufacturing process of stainless steel can impact its resistance to corrosion.

-Large stainless steel factories with good smelting technology, advanced equipment and advanced technology have better control of the alloying elements, impurity removal, the billet cooling temperature, so they have stable and reliable product quality, therefore, the stainless steel made by them is not easy to rust.
+Large stainless steel factories with advanced smelting technology, equipment, and techniques have better control over alloying elements, impurity removal, and billet cooling temperatures, resulting in more stable and reliable product quality.
+As a result, the stainless steel produced by these factories is less likely to rust.

-However, if the air in high humidity, continuous rain weather, or the air in high acid-alkalinity, the stainless steel is easy to rust.
+However, in high humidity, continuous rainy conditions, or environments with high acidity or alkalinity, stainless steel is more susceptible to rusting.

-For 304 grade stainless steel, if the surrounding environment is too poor, it will also rust.
+Even 304 grade stainless steel can rust if the surrounding environment is poor enough.

 Why Stainless Steel Also Rust?

-In fact, this is a one-sided erroneous view which lack of understanding of stainless steel.
+In reality, this is a one-sided and misinformed view of stainless steel.

-For example, the 304 stainless steel in the dry clean atmosphere has an excellent anti-corrosion capability, but if move it to the coastal area, it will soon get rusted in the sea fog which contains a lot of salt.
+For example, 304 stainless steel has excellent anti-corrosion properties in a dry, clean atmosphere, but if it is moved to a coastal area, it will quickly rust in the salt-rich sea fog.

-Therefore, not any kind of stainless steel at any time can resist corrosion and not rust.
+Therefore, not all types of stainless steel can resist corrosion and rust at all times.

 How to prevent stainless steel from rusting?

-The above conditions can cause damage and corrosion of the stainless steel surface protection film.
+The conditions mentioned above can damage and corrode the protective film on the stainless steel surface.

-① It is necessary to clean and scrub the surface of the stainless steel regularly to remove the attachment and remove the external factors causing the rust.
+- Regular cleaning and scrubbing of the stainless steel surface to remove contaminants and prevent external factors from causing rust.